MayorGnarwhal/Tween/README.md

 Starts playback of the tween.
 Has no effect if the tween is currently playing.

 ### `Pause`
 Halts playback of the tween.
-Doesn't reset the tween's progress, so calling [Play()](#play) again will resume playback from the moment it was paused.
+Does not reset the tween's progress, so calling [Play()](#play) again will resume playback from the moment it was paused.

 ### `Cancel`
 Halts playback of the tween and resets its progress, but does not reset the properties of the instance.
 Successive calls of [Play()](#play) will take the entire TweenInfo's duration.

 ### `Wait`
 Yields the current thread until the tween is either completed or canceled.
 Returns the current PlaybackState.
+Is equivalent to waiting for the [Completed event](#events) with `tween.Completed:Wait()`.

 ### `andThen`
 Asynchronously calls a function when the tween is either completed or canceled.